Y0Coss/docs-fork/pages/manage_and_operate/secret_manager/secret-manager-ui/guide.en-gb.md

 > [!primary]
 >
-> There is no limit to the number of key-value pairs in a secret, but a maximum limit of x ko of data.
+> There is no limit to the number of key-value pairs in a secret, but a maximum limit of 64 ko of data.

 Once the secret is created, it appears in the list of secrets in the Secret Manager.